bbauska/W3Cx-2of5/modules/module6.md

 other layout properties.
 And when this is not understood, then it may seem random to a developer struggling to get stuff to work.

-So, let\'s start with understanding a very important difference between block and inline display.
+Let\'s start with understanding a very important difference between block and inline display.
 And that begins with the baseline.

 <h3>Baseline</h3>